 4. Guard thy treasures from loss (diversify/insure)

-Arkad warns us there is no way to make massive amounts of money overnight.
+Arkad warns us that there is no way to make massive amounts of money overnight.
 Instead, it takes time, effort, and knowledge.

 And when you are ready to invest, make sure to start small.
 You need to learn to secure smaller amounts until you can handle larger ones.